 Bar Exam Loans

-Students are able to borrow funds in the form of a private education loan to assist with costs associated with taking a Bar Exam.
+Students are able to borrow funds in the form of a private postgraduate bar study loan to assist with costs associated with taking a Bar Exam.
 Bar loans are available through private lenders and eligibility is based on a student’s credit.
 These loans can assist students with the cost of taking the exam, bar prep courses, and living expenses between the time of graduation and taking the bar.
-Students may apply for bar loans during their last year of law school and up to six months after graduation.
+Students may apply for bar loans during their last year of law school and up to a year after graduation depending on the lender.
 Before applying for a bar loan, students should speak with the Financial Aid office to insure there is no further eligibility in the Federal Direct Loan program.

 Law Need Based Scholarships

 A limited number of Need Based Scholarships may be available each year for second and third year law students.
 Applications are submitted by letter to the law school's Senior Associate Dean of Students.
 The deadline in June is announced each year by email to all continuing students.
-The applicant must have filed a Free Application for Federal Student Aid (FAFSA) as well as submitted an Institutional Application for Financial Aid (FAAPP) for the following academic year via their DrexelOne account (http://one.drexel.edu).
-International students are eligible for these awards but must check first with the law school financial aid office for alternative application instructions.
+Applicants must file a Free Application for Federal Student Aid (FAFSA) for the following academic year.

 Managing Your Drexel Financial Aid Account